|

 A wooden back center on top of a art canvas for framing.

-Make a little snip from the edge of the canvas to the mounting frame in all four corners for folding later on.
+Make a small snip from the edge of the canvas toward the mounting frame at each of the four corners.
+This allows the fabric to fold neatly without bunching.

 A closeup of the corner of a canvas with a clip in it for folding to a wooden back frame